 Having always been fascinated by law, Phil decided to make the move from the retail industry the legal sector, bringing with him hands on experience in providing quality customer service – making sure customers feel valued, appreciated and treated fairly.

-His experience, work ethic, exceptional performance and interest in holiday sickness claims saw him join the Holiday Sickness team in 2016.
+His experience, work ethic, exceptional performance and interest in holiday claims saw him join the Holiday Claims team in 2016.
 As a Fee Earner he sees cases progress from an initial enquiry all the way through to settlement.
 Phil is also studying his LPC (Legal Practice Course) alongside his current work.

 Phil’s role involves talking to new clients once they have been through CFRT, initiating claims with defendants,, negotiating settlement and preparing cases for trial.

 He is devoted to his clients and committed to delivering the utmost in compassionate client services; Phil strongly believes that client care is the most important aspect of his work.

 When asked what is the most rewarding about his role, Phil commented: “For me the most rewarding part of the job has to be reaching a settlement with a client.
 In today’s busy world, holidays are very important to us – we look forward to them, invest time and money in them, often share them with our loved ones and when something goes wrong, it can have a drastic effect – both financially and personally.
 I believe that when duty of care is not fulfilled, every client has the right to be compensated fully and fairly.
 It’s very satisfying when the client walks away with a positive outcome on their claim.”